KellisLab/auto-meeting-minutes/readme.md

 # Video Transcript Processing Pipeline

-A comprehensive pipeline for processing video transcripts from Panopto URLs to structured, searchable formats with AI-generated summaries.
-This toolset converts subtitles to text, Excel, and HTML formats with direct video timestamp links and intelligent content summaries.
+A comprehensive toolkit for processing video transcripts from Panopto URLs, converting subtitles to structured, searchable formats with AI-generated summaries.
+This platform transforms closed captions into rich, navigable documents with direct video timestamp links and intelligent content summaries.

 ## Overview

-This pipeline integrates several Python scripts to create a complete workflow:
+This pipeline integrates several specialized Python scripts to create a complete workflow:

 1. **url2id.py** - Extract Panopto video ID from a URL
+2. **url2meeting_name.py** - Extract meeting name from Panopto URL for meaningful file naming
-2. **url2file.py** - Download SRT transcript from Panopto using video ID
+3. **url2file.py** - Download SRT transcript from Panopto using video ID
-3. **vtt2txt.py** - Convert subtitles (VTT/SRT) to plain text transcripts with timestamps
+4. **vtt2txt.py** - Convert subtitles (VTT/SRT) to plain text transcripts with timestamps
-4. **txt2xlsx.py** - Convert text to Excel with speaker highlighting and visual formatting
+5. **txt2xlsx.py** - Convert text to Excel with speaker highlighting and visual formatting
-5. **refineStartTimes.py** - Improve timestamp matching for speakers with multiple appearances
+6. **refineStartTimes.py** - Improve timestamp matching for speakers with multiple appearances
-6. **xlsx2html.py** - Convert Excel to HTML with direct timestamp links and AI-generated summaries
+7. **xlsx2html.py** - Convert Excel to HTML with direct timestamp links and AI-generated summaries
-7. **fullpipeline.py** - Run the entire process from URL to HTML summaries in one command
+8. **fullpipeline.py** - Run the entire process from URL to HTML summaries in one command
+9. **pipeline.py** - Process local VTT/SRT files (alternative to URL-based processing)
+10. **html_bold_converter.py** - Convert markdown-style bold formatting to HTML bold tags

 ## Setup and Installation